khababnazir/Spin-Classification-Using-Machine-Learning/README.md

 # Spin Classification Using Machine Learning

 This repository contains the Python code and implementation for a project exploring the application of various machine learning algorithms to the fundamental physics problem of classifying quantum spin states.
-For detailed analysis please read the report
+For detailed analysis please read the report.

 ## Project Overview